fractalate/study-clrs-introduction-to-algorithms/README.md

 source venv/bin/activate
 ```

-Notebooks are distributed throughout the proejct, so you can open up Jupyter Notebook in the root of this project:
+Notebooks are distributed throughout the proejct, so you can open up Jupyter in the root of this project:

 ```
 jupyter notebook